cara380nm/candlekeep/rex.md

  - a miner's pick [^background-archaeologist]
  - a shovel [^background-archaeologist]
  - a two-person tent [^background-archaeologist]
- - TODO a trinket recovered from a dig site [^background-archaeologist]
+ - A small stone statue of a former goddess.
+Trinket recovered from a dig site [^background-archaeologist]
  - Mule - muriel
    - Saddle bags
    - Saddle (ridiing)
  - Vial of poison
- - 1 Headless Lich corpse (unsearched)
- - 5 gems, 100gp each

 ## Misc